johnalison/obsidian-notes/Journal/3 April 2025 Thursday.md

 # [[Stats Data-Driven SR]]
 - Useful
 - Smearing hurts power some, but improves bias
-- Plot of FvT_CR vs FvT for SR defined with different smearing defintions
+- Plot of FvT_CR vs FvT for SR defined with different smearing definitions

 # Gym Steamroom
 - 3 Supersets (on watch)